 12.4 In any event, no legal claim may be made against us outside of four years from the date on which the facts giving rise to the claim occurred.

 13. Other Engagements

 13.1 Nothing in these terms prevents CPL from providing services to other clients provided that we take reasonable steps to ensure that each client’s confidential information is not disclosed to other clients.

 14.1 Neither party will be liable to the other for any failure to fulfil obligations caused by circumstances outside its reasonable control.

-15.1 You acknowledge that any use of or reliance on our Work that is contrary to these Terms of Business may expose us to a claim from someone with whom we have no relationship or whose interests we have not considered in providing the Services.
-Accordingly, in relation to our Services, should a third party, who is not party to these Terms of Business, make any claim against CPL, or its Representative (each an Indemnified Person) or should any regulatory body undertake an investigation, you agree, to the extent permitted by law, to indemnify that Indemnified Person for any Loss suffered or incurred and the time spent in defending or responding to any such claim or investigation, except to the extent that such amounts are finally judicially determined to have been caused primarily from that Indemnified Person’s fraud.
+15.1 You acknowledge that any use of or reliance on our work that is contrary to this Agreement may expose us to a claim from someone with whom we have no relationship or whose interests we have not considered in providing the Services.
+Accordingly, in relation to our Services, should a third party, who is not party to this Agreement, make any claim against CPL, or its Representative (each an Indemnified Person) or should any regulatory body undertake an investigation, you agree, to the extent permitted by law, to indemnify that Indemnified Person for any loss suffered or incurred and the time spent in defending or responding to any such claim or investigation, except to the extent that such amounts are finally judicially determined to have been caused primarily from that Indemnified Person’s fraud.

 16.1 This agreement will be governed by and construed in accordance with New Zealand Law.

-16.3 Should the dispute not be resolved through negotiation and mediation the Courts of New Zealand will have exclusive jurisdiction in relation to any claim, dispute or difference concerning the Services Contract and any matter arising from it.
+16.3 Should the dispute not be resolved through negotiation and mediation the Courts of New Zealand will have exclusive jurisdiction in relation to any claim, dispute or difference concerning this Agreement and any matter arising from it.